ninadpchaudhari/Python-Unit-Testing-Lab/instructions.md

 #### Note the change
 Now run the command to test this project again, do you see any change?
 How has the coverage changed?

+- [ ] *Todo* Do you see any change in output?
-- [ ] *Todo* your answer goes.
+- [ ] *Todo* Has the coverage changed?
+- [ ] *ToDo* attach the new screenshot.
+- [ ] **GUESS** Why this test case failed ?

+please note, i do not expect correct answers here.
+It maybe great for your spend some time ont this, but give your best shot.

 ### Task 3: Write Unit Tests
 Without using Generative models, Write unit tests for the following functions in JES Media Functions:
 1. `duplicatePicture`
 2. `makeSound`
 3. (optional)`getSampleValueAt` and `setSampleValueAt`
 Modify the tests we have already seen to accomplish this.
+Feel free to create new test files if that's your fancy! but the idea is to get these functions tested.
 ### Task 2: Measure Code Coverage
 After writing the unit tests, use `coverage.py` to measure the code coverage of your tests.